BushwackStudio/ElasticProbe/readme.txt

 A fast and flexible search and query engine for WordPress.

 == Description ==
-ElasticPress, a fast and flexible search and query engine for WordPress, enables WordPress to find or “query” relevant content extremely fast through a variety of highly customizable features.
+WPProbe, a fast and flexible search and query engine for WordPress, enables WordPress to find or “query” relevant content extremely fast through a variety of highly customizable features.
 WordPress out-of-the-box struggles to analyze content relevancy and can be very slow.
-ElasticPress supercharges your WordPress website making for happier users and administrators.
+WPProbe supercharges your WordPress website making for happier users and administrators.
 The plugin even contains features for popular plugins.

-Here is a list of the amazing ElasticPress features included in the plugin:
+Here is a list of the amazing WPProbe features included in the plugin:

 __Search__: Instantly find the content you’re looking for.
 The first time.

 __Instant Results__: A built for WordPress search experience that bypasses WordPress for optimal performance.
-Instant Results routes search queries through a dedicated API, separate from WordPress, returning results up to 10x faster than previous versions of ElasticPress.
+Instant Results routes search queries through a dedicated API, separate from WordPress, returning results up to 10x faster than previous versions of WPProbe.

-__WooCommerce__: With ElasticPress, filtering WooCommerce product results is fast and easy.
+__WooCommerce__: With WPProbe, filtering WooCommerce product results is fast and easy.
 Your customers can find and buy exactly what they're looking for, even if you have a large or complex product catalog.

-__Related Posts__: ElasticPress understands data in real time, so it can instantly deliver engaging and precise related content with no impact on site performance.
+__Related Posts__: WPProbe understands data in real time, so it can instantly deliver engaging and precise related content with no impact on site performance.

 __Protected Content__: Optionally index all of your content, including private and unpublished content, to speed up searches and queries in places like the administrative dashboard.